 Immediately Replace Tire If Driven On While Flat

 Sometimes all the air in a tire can leak out while a car is parked.
-If you mistakenly get into the car and drive even a few feet on the flat tire, the rubber of the tire will be damaged.
+If you mistakenly get into the car and drive even a few feet on a flat tire, the rubber of the tire will be damaged.
 This damage can be seen as a faint ring of discoloration on the sidewall after re-inflation.
 Get a new tire when this happens.

 Avoid Overloading Your Car